Analysis | What a 50-50 Senate Means, for Biden and for the U.S.

 1. Who controls a 50-50 Senate?

 The party of the vice president, who acts as president of the Senate and breaks ties when they occur.
-That will be the Democratic Party after Biden is inaugurated as president and Kamala Harris becomes vice president.
-Her tie-breaking vote assures the top Senate Democrat, Chuck Schumer, will become majority leader.
+That’s the Democratic Party now that Kamala Harris is vice president.
+Her tie-breaking vote is what made the top Senate Democrat, Chuck Schumer, majority leader.
 (The Senate technically has 48 Democrats and two independents, Bernie Sanders of Vermont and Angus King of Maine, who reliably vote with them.)

 2. Has this happened before?